bearsunday/bearsunday.github.io/manuals/1.0/en/aop.md

 );

 $this->bindInterceptor(
-    $this->matcher->SubclassesOf(AdminPage::class),  // Of the AdminPage class or a class inherited from it
+    $this->matcher->subclassesOf(AdminPage::class),  // Of the AdminPage class or a class inherited from it
     $this->matcher->annotatedWith(Auth::class),      // Annotated method with the @Auth annotation [AdminAuthentication::class]                     //Bind the AdminAuthenticationInterceptor );